objectivehtml/Channel-Data/README.md

 #### $errors

-An array of errors, if the entry failed to save or update.
+A protected property that stores an array of errors if the entry failed to save or update.

 #### $fields